teamchef/OpenWebsoccer/openwebsoccer/lib/iosec/README.txt

 - You can block proxies (via header information)
 - You can detect flooding IP addresses.
-- You can slow down or restrict access for automated tools (HTTP DoS tools & Flood tools, Brute force tools, Vulnerability scanners, etc.)
+- You can slow down or restrict access for automated tools (HTTP DoS tools & Flood tools,Brute force tools,Vulnerability scanners,etc.)
-- You can save your server resources (database, cpu, ram, etc.) under an attack.
+- You can save your server resources (database,cpu,ram,etc.) under an attack.
 - You can restrict access permanently or temporarily for listed IP addresses in "banlist" file.
 - You can notify yourself via email alerts when attacks begin.